Near Stanford in Lincoln County, Kentucky — The American South (East South Central)

 2. Isaac Shelby.
 (Submitted on July 14, 2018, by Tom Bosse of Jefferson City, Tennessee.)

 Credits.
-This page was last revised on July 18, 2018.
-This page originally submitted on July 14, 2018, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 78 times since then.
+This page was last revised on November 20, 2019.
+It was originally submitted on July 14, 2018, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 163 times since then and 12 times this year.
 Last updated on July 16, 2018, by Allen C. Browne of Silver Spring, Maryland.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 14, 2018, by Tom Bosse of Jefferson City, Tennessee. • Andrew Ruppenstein was the editor who published this page.